ISSUES IN SOCIAL RESEARCH - 2023/4

 Module code: PSY0002

-This will be a guided research module where students can identify and explore in detail a topic of their choice.
-Teaching input will focus on the methods of investigation and the development of a feasible, ethical research project proposal.
-It is anticipated that more individual support will be provided through the workshops as the semester progresses.
+This module introduces students to a range of issues associated with conducting research.
+Students will have the opportunity to identify and explore in detail a topic of their choice.
+Teaching input will focus on methods of investigation and supporting the development of a feasible, ethical research project proposal.
+The development of students’ research project proposals will be supported through workshops and formative feedback opportunities.

 Number of Credits: 30

 Framework: FHEQ Level 3